10 Real Apartment Decorating Ideas That Don’t Look Like a Pinterest Fever Dream

 • Warm hardwood floors

 That restraint is exactly right.
-Competing with a view like that would be a mistake.
+Competing with a view like that would be a decorating crime.

-The lesson here doesn’t get said enough: views and natural light are the most powerful decorating tools available, and they cost absolutely nothing.
-If your apartment has significant windows, orient your furniture toward them and choose window treatments that maximize light rather than block it.
+The lesson here doesn’t get said enough: views and natural light are the most powerful decorating tools you have, and they cost absolutely nothing.
+If your apartment has significant windows, orient your furniture toward them.
+Choose window treatments that maximize light rather than block it.
 Everything else plays a supporting role.

 8. The Parisian Plant Apartment: Indoor Garden Meets Vintage Charm

-This room from r/ari_s_p_e_c_t looks like it took years to build.
-It probably did and that’s entirely the point.
+This room looks like it took years to build.
+It probably did, and that’s entirely the point.

-The plants aren’t decorations here.
-They’re the primary design element.
+The plants here aren’t decorations.
+They are the primary design element.
 Golden pothos trail from ceiling hooks.
 A tall fiddle leaf fig frames the window.
 A dieffenbachia sits near the balcony.
 Smaller pots cover every horizontal surface.
-The effect is genuinely immersive like sitting inside a greenhouse.
+The effect is genuinely immersive, like sitting inside a greenhouse.

-The furniture stays out of the plants’ way:
+The furniture very wisely stays out of the plants’ way:

-• Deep black shag area rug adds contrast and anchors the seating area
+• Deep black shag area rug for contrast and grounding

-• Glass and chrome coffee table keeps the center of the room visually light
+• Glass and chrome coffee table keeping the center visually light

-• One orange-upholstered vintage chair a warm accent that vibrates beautifully against all that green
+• One orange-upholstered vintage chair that vibrates beautifully against all that green

-large circular black-framed mirror behind the sofa pulls double duty: it reflects the plants back into the room (effectively doubling the visual impact of the collection) and bounces window light across the space.
-Mirrors are one of the most underused tools in apartment decorating, and this room proves their potential.
+A large circular black-framed mirror behind the sofa does double duty.
+It reflects the plant collection back into the room (effectively doubling the visual impact) and bounces window light across the space.
+Mirrors are one of the most underused tools in apartment decorating, and this room proves it.

-vintage dark wood side table near the window grounds the otherwise modern mix with a touch of age and history.
-That contrast between new and old gives the room its Parisian quality.
+One antique dark wood side table near the window adds age and contrast that gives the room its distinctly Parisian quality.
 Not everything needs to match.
-A single antique piece can do more for the atmosphere of a room than a thousand coordinated accessories from the same store.
+A single vintage piece can do more for a room’s atmosphere than a thousand coordinated accessories from the same store.e for the atmosphere of a room than a thousand coordinated accessories from the same store.

 9. The Book Lover’s Living Room: Floor-to-Ceiling Shelves Flanking a Window